zopefoundation/z3c.baseregistry/src/z3c/baseregistry/browser/README.txt

   >>> addBasesSelection(manager, ['-- Global Base Registry --', 'custom'])
   >>> manager.getControl('Apply').click()

-Now, "example4" should be available, but "example3" ist overridden by "example1".
+Now, "example4" should be available, but "example3" is overridden by "example1".

   >>> site = getRootFolder()